jaketae/jaketae.github.io/_posts/2020-06-25-revisiting-basel.md

 x^2 = \frac13 \pi^2 + \sum_{n = 1}^\infty (-1)^n \frac{4}{n^2} \cos(n x) \tag{8}
 $$

-One noteworthy observation is that we already have $(-1)^n$ in the summation, which looks awfully siliar to the Dirichlet Eta function.
+One noteworthy observation is that we already have $(-1)^n$ in the summation, which looks awfully similar to the Dirichlet Eta function.
 Since we want to get rid of the cosine term, we can simply set $x = 0$---this will make all cosine terms evaluate to 1, effectively eliminating them from the expression.
 Then, we get

 $$
 0 = \frac13 \pi^2 + \sum_{n = 1}^\infty (-1)^n \frac{4}{n^2} \tag{8}